 - Supported through regular training and enrichment activities, as well as curricular connections

-In March, the first-year Bonner Leaders, Bonner Interns and advisers Christian Rice and Katie Turek went on the 8th annual spring break service trip to Beeston Spring, Jamaica, where they assisted with community projects, building two homes, painting two churches and a home, and revitalizing a community center.
+In March, the first-year Bonner Leaders, Bonner Interns, Director Christian Rice and Modern Languages faculty member Dr. Julin Everett, embarked on the 9th annual spring break service trip to Beeston Spring, Jamaica, where they assisted with community projects, building two homes, painting two churches and a home, and revitalizing a community center.
 Bonner Leaders engage in 10 hours of community service each week of the semester and their experience in Jamaica helped them gain an international perspective on many of the same social issues they encounter domestically in their community service throughout the year.

 Bonner Alumni Quotes